Respiratory Therapist Career Guide

 To become a respiratory therapist and qualify for employment in this growing field, you’ll need to complete either an Associates degree in Respiratory Care or a Bachelor of Health Science in Respiratory Care, pass credentialing examinations, and obtain licensure in your state.

-At the Frances M. Maguire School of Nursing and Health Professions at Gwynedd Mercy University, we offer pathways to success that can help you achieve your goals of becoming a respiratory therapist.
+At the Frances M. Maguire College of Nursing and Health Professions at Gwynedd Mercy University, we offer pathways to success that can help you achieve your goals of becoming a respiratory therapist.
 In fact, GMercyU respiratory care students currently have a 100% pass rate on the Certified Respiratory Therapist exam (administered by the National Board for Respiratory Care) and 100% pass rate on the Registered Respiratory Therapist (RRT) exam.
 In 2023, GMercyU was one of just 11 schools out of 400+ programs nationwide to receive the American Association for Respiratory Care’s (AARC) APEX Award.

 Our respiratory care programs provide you with the classroom, laboratory and clinical education you need to qualify for good-paying jobs in this field.
 You will be taught by an experienced, dedicated and accomplished faculty — for example, one of our instructors earned every specialty credential offered by the National Board for Respiratory Care (NBRC).
 Our faculty are professional leaders with decades of experience, dedicated and committed to your professional growth and development.